Cedar Rapids Police Department (Iowa)

-The Cedar Rapids Police Department is the municipal police department for the city of Cedar Rapids, Iowa.
+The Cedar Rapids Police Department is the municipal police department for the city of Cedar Rapids, Iowa, United States.

 History

 Early historical records from the 1840s indicate that a lone constable served the Cedar Rapids population.
-By 1883, the Cedar Rapids Police Department had grown to 12 Police Officers.
+By 1883, the Cedar Rapids Police Department had grown to 12 police officers.
 In 1948, the department completed an FM police radio installation which allowed all emergency services to communicate with each other.

 Substation

-The department has a substation located at 1233 1st Avenue SE, Cedar Rapids, Iowa.
-The substation is also known as the Community Connections Resource Center and was opened in 2009.
-The substation serves as a space for police officers to complete reports and other duties, and is also used by employees of the Willis Dady Emergency Homeless shelter and for various community meetings and events.
+The department has a substation located at 1233 1st Avenue SE, Cedar Rapids.
+Opened in 2009, the substation is also known as the Community Connections Resource Center.
+It serves as a space for police officers to complete reports and other duties, and is also used by employees of the Willis Dady Emergency Homeless shelter and for community meetings and events.